 Insanity Skate Park, Dublin Memorial Park, Palmer Park, and Creek Wood Park are tourist hotspots.
 Madison Public Library and Madison City Farmers Market can also be accessed for a change.

-There is a fascinating story behind the name Rainbow Mountain.
-Previously this mountain area was owned by Elisha Rainbolt and his wife Phyllis, with Dutch ancestry.
+There is a fascinating story behind the name Rainbow Mountain Alabama.
+Previously this mountain area was owned by Elisha Rainbolt and his wife Phyllis, of Dutch ancestry.
 Rainbolt was mispronounced and misunderstood as Rainbow.

 Exotic Trails of Rainbow Mountain Alabama